By: Wendy Sue Swanson, MD, MBE, FAAP

-Facts about Separation Anxiety
+Facts about separation anxiety

-- Infants: Separation anxiety develops after a child gains an understanding of object permanence.
-Once your infant realizes you’re really gone (when you are), it may leave him unsettled.
+Infants: Separation anxiety develops after a child gains an understanding of object permanence.
+Once your infant realizes you’re really gone (when you are), it may leave them unsettled.
 Although some babies display object permanence and separation anxiety as early as 4 to 5 months of age, most develop more robust separation anxiety at around 9 months.
 The leave- taking can be worse if your infant is hungry, tired, or not feeling well.
 Keep transitions short and routine if it’s a tough day.

-- Toddlers: Many toddlers skip separation anxiety in infancy and start demonstrating challenges at 15 or 18 months of age.
+Toddlers: Many toddlers skip separation anxiety in infancy and start demonstrating challenges at 15 or 18 months of age.
 Separations are more difficult when children are hungry, tired, or sick—which is most of toddlerhood!
 As children develop independence during toddlerhood, they may become even more aware of separations.
 Their behaviors at separations will be loud, tearful, and difficult to stop.

-- Preschoolers: By the time children are 3 years of age, most clearly understand the effect their anxiety or pleas at separation have on us.
+Preschoolers: By the time children are 3 years of age, most clearly understand the effect their anxiety or pleas at separation have on us.
 It doesn’t mean they aren’t stressed, but they certainly are vying for a change.
 Be consistent; don’t return to the room based on a child’s plea, and certainly don’t cancel plans based on separation anxiety.
-Your ongoing consistency, explanations, and diligence to return when you say you will are tantamount.
+Your ongoing consistency, explanations, and diligence to return when you say you will are key.

-- Create quick good-bye rituals.
+Create quick good-bye rituals.
 Even if you have to do major-league- baseball–style hand movements, give triple kisses at the cubby, or provide a special blanket or toy as you leave, keep the good-bye short and sweet.
 If you linger, the transition time does too.
 So will the anxiety.

-- Be consistent.
+Be consistent.
 Try to do the same drop-off with the same ritual at the same time each day you separate to avoid unexpected factors whenever you can.
 A routine can diminish the heartache and will allow your child to simultaneously build trust in her independence and in you.

-- Keep your promise.
+Keep your promise.
 You’ll build trust and independence as your child becomes confident in her ability to be without you when you stick to your promise of return.
 The biggest mistake I ever made in this regard was returning to class to "visit" my son about an hour after a terrible transition.
 I was missing him, and although the return was well intended, I not only extended the separation anxiety, we started all over again in the process.
 When I left the second time (and subsequent days) it was near nuclear.

 "I’ll be back after nap time and before afternoon snack."
-Define time he can understand.
+Define time they can understand.
 Talk about your return from a business trip in terms of "sleeps."
 Instead of saying, "I’ll be home in 3 days," say, "I’ll be home after 3 sleeps."

 grandma’s home, schedule playdates, allow friends and family to provide child care for you (even for an hour) on the weekend.
 Before starting child care or preschool, practice going to school and your good-bye ritual before you even have to part ways.
 Give your child a chance to prepare, experience, and thrive in your absence!